 Cosigning a loan will affect your credit score

 Lenders consider loans you cosign as debt.
-This will increase your debt-to-income ratio, which determines 30% of your credit score (Source).
-Be sure not to cosign any figures which will drastically throw off your ratio.
+This will increase your debt-to-income ratio, which determines 30% of your credit score (FICO).
+Be sure not to cosign any loan amount that will drastically throw off your ratio.

 Request monthly statements

 Cosigners have the right to receive monthly statements for the loans they guarantee.
 If you cosign a loan, ask the lender to send you monthly statements.
 The statements will alert you to any missed payments that could further damage your credit score.